 Not only is the Henna not certified as skin friendly (it can contain absolutely anything in Marrkech) but the women will draw upon you whilst you’re blissfully and ignorantly not paying attention.
 They’ll then harass you until you pay for your (unwanted) henna and if necessary they have young men hanging around to intimidate you into paying.

-If you do want a Henna tattoo, make sure you negotiate the price before hand and if necessary get the price written down.
+If you do want a Henna tattoo, make sure you negotiate the price before hand and get the price written down.

 I think for religious reasons, Islam forbids the recreation of images on earth (Just as Christianity and Judaism does).
 If you take photos of women, they might get angry and shout at you and you might be chased by local men on their behalf.

-On the other hand they might agree but ask for money.
+On the other hand they might agree to a photo but ask for money.

 Some people say haggle like your life depends on it and others say don’t bother.

 Haggling is part of the local culture but you’ll end up paying more than the locals would pay anyway so you could question if it’s worth it.

 I would advise against haggling for fruit and vegetables but if you’re buying something large like a bag or material, it’s probably advisable to haggle.

 Furniture, large lights, huge tea pots are sold in the medina and there are companies that ship back to the UK.
 Definitely haggle for both of these.

 Don’t Make Unnecessary Eye Contact